 ©iStock.com/Jukka Jantunen

-Unlike some other birds, common nighthawks typically only produce one clutch of eggs each breeding season.
-Typically, they mate for life and may reuse nests each year.
+Common nighthawks produce one clutch of eggs each breeding season, often returning to the same nest in subsequent years.
 When courting a female, a male common nighthawk will dive and beat its wings together.
-Upon copulating, the female will choose where to build their nest.
-Common nighthawks nest in various habitats including forests, clearings, scorched ground, or rocky outcrops.
-They do not build nests but instead lay their eggs directly on gravel or soft moss or lichen.
+After mating, the female will choose where to build their nest.
+Common nighthawks nest in various habitats, including forests, clearings, scorched ground, or rocky outcrops.
+They do not build nests but instead lay their eggs directly on gravel, soft moss, or lichen.
 On occasion, they will also build their nests on top of flat roofs in urban areas.
 Both females and males incubate the eggs, although females are the primary incubators.
 When not incubating, males will sit in a nearby tree or perch and keep watch over the nest.

 Vocalizations